 What is chlamydia?

-After at least 3 weeks after being infected, there are some symptoms which may occur.
-The symptoms differ between men and women, but both will need medical attention to establish that it is a chlamydia infection.
+Approximately 4 weeks after being infected, some symptoms may possibly arise.
+Although the symptoms between men and women differ, both will need medical tests to make sure that it is a chlamydia infection.

 Possible symptoms in men:

 - Pain or a burning sensation when urinating.

 - Tenderness or pain in or around the testicles.

 - A cloudy, whitish discharge from the tip of the penis.

 - Pain in the rectum, and rectal bleeding or discharge.